unixpickle/cubezapp/assets/external/dropdown.js/README.md

 # dropdown.js

 This is a nice, beautiful dropdown UI component for websites.
-It is uncompleted as of yet.
+It is fairly complete, although it could use some minor improvements.

 # Dependencies

-This depends on [jQuery](https://jquery.com).
-You must include the jQuery source code before using dropdown.js.
+This depends on [jQuery](https://jquery.com) and [clickthru.js](https://github.com/unixpickle/clickthru.js).
+You must include both source files before dropdown.js.

 # Usage